Tencent/xLua/Assets/XLua/Doc/Faq_EN.md

 If you want to add TextAsset to an installation package (for example, to the Resources directory), Unity does not identify the Lua extension.
 This is Unity's rule.

 If you do not add it to the installation package, there is no limit to the extension.
-For example, this is the case if you download it to a directory (this is also correct for hotfix), and then read this directory with CustomLoader or by setting package.path.
+For example, in case that you download it to a directory (this is also practicable in hotfix mode), and then read this directory with CustomLoader or by setting package.path.

 Why does the Lua source code (including examples) of xLua use the txt extension?
-Because xLua itself is a library, it doesn't provide download functionality, and it's not convenient to download code from somewhere else during runtime.
+Because xLua itself is a library, it doesn't provide download functionality, and it's inconvenience to download code from somewhere else during runtime.
 TextAsset is a simpler solution.

 ## The editor (or non-il2cpp for Android) runs normally, but when iOS calls a function, "attempt to call a nil value" is reported.